Koenvh1/ets2-local-radio/README.md

 * ATS maps will not be added unless you provide at least one station per new **city**.
 * ETS2 maps will not be added unless you provide at least one station per new **country**.

-##### How about Open Spaces or YKS Turkey?
+##### How about Project Balkans, Open Spaces or YKS Turkey?
 A persisting problem is that some maps are incompatible with each other.
+For that reason, some custom maps are not enabled by default.
-You may want to edit the `\web\cities\cities-ets2.js` file, scroll to the bottom and uncomment the lines for YKS Turkey and/or Open Spaces.
+You may want to edit the `\web\cities\cities-ets2.js` file, scroll to the bottom and uncomment the lines for Project Balkans, YKS Turkey and/or Open Spaces.
 This will reset when you update ETS2 Local Radio.

 ### Why do Chrome, Opera, Internet Explorer and others not work fully?